Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 - [x] Created the Presentation Tier of the 3-Tier Architecture
 - [x] Task 3 - List any 4 buckets with its contents using random module
 - [x] Task 4 - Get the list of all Security Groups inside all the VPCs.
 Take a VPC that has maximum number SGs.

+### Wednesday 06-11-2-2024
+- [x] Successfully created the Presentation Tier of the 3-Tier Architecture.